 How much does your Agreed Divorce Document Preparation cost?
 Fees vary depending upon children, real estate, retirement, and other circumstances involved in the case.
-Contact us for a FREE no-obligation fee estimate to prepare your court document for your civil case such as Agreed Divorce, Contested Divorce, Paternity, Name Change, Modification of Parenting Plans, Child Support Worksheet and Child Support Calculations, etc.
+Contact us for a FREE no-obligation fee estimate to prepare your court document for your civil case such as Agreed Divorce, Contested/Non-agreed Divorce, Custody, Paternity, Name Change, Modification of Parenting Plans, Child Support Worksheet and Child Support Calculations, etc.

 How is mediation considered a "voluntary" process if a Judge can order me to attend the mediation session?
 A Judge can

 order a party to attend the mediation session but the party still has the freedom to enter or not to enter into an agreement that may be developed in the mediation session.
 Attendance may be mandatory by a Judge's order but the agreement must be voluntarily entered into to be valid.

 Going through a divorce is confusing and exhausting.
 I feel completely overwhelmed!
 Can you help me with drafting my divorce papers?ABSOLUTELY!
 Our online Document Preparation Service is to assist the self-representing or "pro se" party in completing the necessary divorce papers for divorces with and without children.
 Through our detailed worksheet, we can customize your divorce documents to fit your specific circumstances.
 Don't leave your important court documents up to chance.
 Contact us to learn more about our low cost Document Preparation Service.
 Your divorce documents will be drafted by Attorney Christine Barrett.